andrewmoquia/react-redux-webpack-boilerplate/README.md

 # npm test
 Bundle the project and go live using the bundled project.

-# This app additionallu uses
+# This app additionally uses
 1. cssnano - minify css
 2. dotenv-webpack - to be able to access variables in env (do not include most sensitive datas)
 3. prettier - to beautify your code